mmeendez8/mmeendez8.github.io/_posts/2024-02-02-amf-pitch-calibration.md

 ### Recovering the homography

 Homography maps the pitch template to the uploaded image, allowing for corresponding points between the two.
 The theory behind this is extensive and beyond this post's scope.
 To be fair, I can't do better than what my colleague Iñaki Rabanillo has done in his own blog.
-So, I will just refer you to his [post](https://iraban.github.io/2021/12/03/homography.html), be sure to check it out since it is a brilliant piece of work.
+So, I will just refer you to his [post](https://iraban.github.io/2021/12/03/homography.html){:target="_blank"}{:rel="noopener noreferrer"}, be sure to check it out since it is a brilliant piece of work.

 To sum it up, the problem we need to solve consists mostly of finding a homography transformation that is represented by a 3x3 matrix.
 This will allow us to go from pixel coordinates $p_i$ in the image to real world coordinates $p_t$ in the template image.
 To do so, we just need to carry out a matrix multiplication: